It is possible to reheat rice. However, it is important to take precautions to ensure it is safe to eat.

-Rice is more problematic than some other leftover foods as it may contain bacteria called Bacillus cereus, which survive some cooking processes.
+Rice is more problematic than some other leftover foods as it may contain bacteria called Bacillus cereus, which

 This bacterium is often the cause of food poisoning from reheated or cooked rice.
 Food poisoning usually causes diarrhea and vomiting and can cause severe complications in people with other health issues.